griffinpp/cambio-cli/README.md

 Seeds are tracked in the same way as migrations, except in a table named `rzSeeds`.
 In this way, every database is aware of its own status.

+## Creating new connections for use

+Connections are simply `.js` files in the `config` folder that export knex connection objects.  `default.js` is provided upon initialization and is used when no connection information is provided to a command.
+New connections can be created manually by creating new files that export knex connection objects, but it is generally simpler to use Rhinozug to automatically generate a new connection for you.
+Start generating a new connection with:

+    rz create:conn

+This will begin prompting for the following information:

+- The name of the connection
+- The host address of the server
+- The port that MySql is running on on the server (default is 3306)
+- The database to connect to
+- The username to connect with
+- The password to connect with
+- Whether this is an AWS database, in which case it will use a special ssl setting that knex makes available
+- Whether to use a connection pool (default is true)
+- If using a connection pool, minimum pool size (default is 2)
+- If using a connection pool, maximum pool size (default is 10)

+Once this information is collected, a new connection file will be created in the `config` folder with the specified information.
+This file can be edited further if necessary.
+For now, Rhinozug supports MySql connections.

+This connection file can also be `import`ed and used anywhere a knex connection is required, including the Objection.js ORM, once it has been created.

-##  Specifying connections
+## Specifying connections for rhinozug commands

 Many Rhinozug commands can specify a connection to change which database the command is executed against.
-Rhinozug is initialized with a default connection, defined in `config/default.js`.
-This file simply exports a knex connection object.
-To add another connection for Rhinozug to use, simply create another `.js` file in the `config` directory that exports a knex connection object.
-For now, Rhinozug supports MySql connections.
+Rhinozug is initialized with a default connection, defined in `config/default.js`, which is used if no connection is specified.

-To use another connection, use the `-c` option with a command, and specify the filename of the connection file, without the `.js` portion.
-For example, if you had added a second connection file to `config` called `staging.js`, you could run all migrations up on that database with:
+To use something other than the default connection, use the `-c` option with a command, and specify the name of the connection.
+For example, if you had created a connection named "staging", you could run all migrations up on that database with:

     rz up -c staging